 Dr. Jennifer Clay is a 2003 graduate of the University of California at Davis School of Veterinary Medicine.
 During her time at UC Davis Dr. Clay received special training in Grief Support, Small Animal Dentistry, and Ultrasound.
 After graduating from UC Davis, Dr. Clay did a one-year rotating internship at the VCA Emergency Animal Hospital and Referral Center in San Diego, California, where she was Intern of the Year.
 Dr. Clay’s internship included rotations in Internal Medicine, Surgery, Emergency and Critical Care, and Exotic Animal Medicine.
 Dr. Clay is a member of the Association for Veterinary Family Practice (AVFP), the American Veterinary Medical Association (AVMA), the Memphis Shelby County Veterinary Medical Association (MSCVMA), and Veterinary Information Network (VIN).
-She is currently the President of the Academy of Veterinary Family Practice, the Immediate Past President of the Association for Veterinary Family Practice (AVFP) and on the Board of Directors of the MSCVMA.
-Dr. Clay received her Credential in Veterinary Family Practice in November of 2009 and is currently helping to form a specialty in Veterinary Famly Practice.
+She is currently on the Board of Directors of the MSCVMA.
+Dr. Clay received her Credential in Veterinary Family Practice in November of 2009.
 Dr. Clay moved to Memphis in the summer of 2004 and practiced at Greene Animal Hospital for two years before joining the staff at Downtown Animal Hospital in August of 2006.
 She founded Utopia Animal Hospital in 2008.
 Dr. Clay and her husband, Chip, have one cat, Marty.
 They welcomed their son James to the world in the summer of 2009 and their daughter Louise was born in February of 2013.

 Carla Pittman has been working in Veterinary Medicine since 1998.
 She has worked with several area veterinarians, including Dr. Barden Greenfield, who is a Veterinary Dental Specialist.
 Carla has a special interest in both human and animal dentistry.
 Carla and her husband have 2 boys at home who keep them very busy!